Generic Name: psyllium (SIL ee um)

 What is Metamucil?

-Metamucil is a bulk-forming fiber supplement with laxative properties.
-It used to treat occasional constipation or bowel irregularity.
+Metamucil is a bulk-forming fiber laxative that is used to treat occasional constipation or bowel irregularity.

 Metamucil may also help lower cholesterol when used together with a diet low in cholesterol and saturated fat.

 Metamucil may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.